HansGungadeen/TaskFlow---Task-Management-System/progress-log.md

 - npx @agentdeskai/browser-tools-server@latest

 # to fix next
-- the view task card has a history tab that nedds fixing
+- fix the dashboard view and make everything more uniform and responsive